matematikk-mooc/frontend/README.md

 The frontend changes the Canvas graphical design and user interface by using [LESS](http://lesscss.org) and custom HTML injected using JavaScript and [Handlebars.js](http://handlebarsjs.com/) templates.

-The custom JS and CSS frontend is compiled and concatenated into a single CSS and JavaScript file using Node and Grunt (JavaScript Task Runner), see Getting started on how to build the frontend on your local machine.
+The custom JS and CSS frontend is compiled and concatenated into a single CSS and JavaScript file using Node and [Grunt - JavaScript Task Runner](http://gruntjs.com)

 # Getting started
+If you want to to build the frontend on your local machine you need to follow these steps:

 ## Install Node
 To build CSS and JavaScript files you need to install [Node JS](http://nodejs.org) or update to the latest version if you are already have it installed.

-## Download or clone frontend project
+## Clone or download frontend project to local machine
 Clone the frontend from https://github.com/matematikk-mooc/frontend or download using your browser
 ```
 git clone https://github.com/matematikk-mooc/frontend.git
 ```

 ## Install Grunt and build dependencies (Node packages)
-Switch to the directory where the frontend is located and install the dependencies:
+Switch to the directory where the frontend is located and install the dependencies using [NPM](https://www.npmjs.com/):

 ```
 npm install
 ```

-## Compile JS and CSS files
+## Compile JS and CSS files using Grunt
 ```
 grunt
 ```

-## Start a web server on your development machine
+## Start a web server on your local machine
-If you want to serve the CSS and JS files on your local machine for development, you can do this using grunt:
+If you want to serve the CSS and JS files on your local machine for development, you can do this using Grunt:

 ```
 grunt serve